Google Toolbar PageRank Demystified

 Toolbar Page Rank is Dead!
 Long Live Targeted Traffic!

-Is not the end-game of Internet marketing and SEO, getting more targeted traffic?
-From which, we hope to illicit the best possible conversion rates?
-Honestly, in my SEM/SEO background and training, Toolbar PR has not more than a passing metric for general consumption for quite some time.
-Those selling text link advertising would have you believe it is the all powerful measuring tool.
-Strange, I have seen PR0 Sites with better SERPs and traffic than PR6.
-Isn’t my advertising about the distribution channel?
+Isn’t the ultimate goal of Internet marketing and SEO to get more targeted traffic, from which we hope to elicit the best possible conversion rates?
+Honestly, in my SEM/SEO background and training, Toolbar PR has been a passing metric for general consumption for quite some time.

-Just like so many websites disappearing into the Google sandbox, let this menace of Google PR terrorize SEO’s and Webmasters alike no longer.
-Let us rejoice and move onto new and wonderful lands with promises of getting traffic.
-Wonderful, life giving, targeted traffic.
+Wonderful, life-giving, targeted traffic.
 That’s truly what matters to the website.
 It’s the food that gives it life.
 I shall see you on the other side.
 Please leave this place or Page Rank hell now, before it’s too late.

-Make your own conclusions;
+Make your conclusions.